Bethieieio/DDs_Diner/README.md

 - Now whenever I make a commit, it automatically deploys to Heroku.

 > Because my local and heroku use the same database, there is no need for migrations when deploying.

+## Future Features
+In the future I would like to add to the following project:
+- The ability for the users to preorder their when they book a table.
+This will help with faster waiting times for the user.
+- To make a more relistic booking process, having a limition on times.
+For example, the user will not be able to book a table at 3.00am when the restaurant is close.
+And only a certain number of bookings can be made on a certain time and day to avoid over booking.
+- I would like to add a contact form do that the customer will be able to contact the diner instead of popping in or calling up.

 ## Honourable Mentions
 - [My Partner in crime](https://github.com/bashleigh) Kept me as sane is she possibly could, and answered all the questions I had as simply as possible.